-Pursuant to Section 14A of the Securities Exchange Act of 1934 (the "Exchange Act"), we are including this proposal to enable our shareholders to vote on an advisory basis on the compensation of our named executive officers.
+Pursuant to Section 14A of the Exchange Act, we are including this proposal to enable our shareholders to vote on an advisory basis on the compensation of our named executive officers.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the executive compensation philosophy, policies and practices described in this Proxy Statement.